Games Where You Can Play Optimally with Arena-Independent Finite Memory: Discussion

 Alongside $\memskel$-monotony and $\memskel$-selectivity, we define two other key concepts to solve the technical issues related to the induction on product arenas: \textit{prefix-covers} and \textit{cyclic-covers}.
 These notions are crucial tools to prove the results in Section~\ref{sec:conceptsToFM}.

-\textbf{Some advantages.} The aforementioned concepts of prefix-covers and cyclic-covers also have benefits from a practical point of view: given a preference relation $\pref$ and the corresponding memory skeleton $\memskel$, they let us \textit{identify game arenas where memoryless strategies suffice} whereas finite memory (based on $\memskel$) might be necessary in general.
-Such arenas are the ones covered by $\memskel$.
-Hence in practice, this approach permits to obtain UML strategies for many arenas where a coarser approach would only provide UFM ones.
+\paragraph{Some advantages} The aforementioned concepts of prefix-covers and cyclic-covers also have benefits from a practical point of view: given a preference relation $\pref$ and the corresponding memory skeleton $\memskel$, they let us \textit{identify game arenas where memoryless strategies suffice} whereas finite memory (based on $\memskel$) might be necessary in general.
+Such arenas are the ones covered by $\memskel$.\footnote{The follow-up paper~\cite{DBLP:conf/concur/BouyerORV21} further discusses how to know if an arena is covered.} Hence in practice, this approach permits to obtain UML strategies for many arenas where a coarser approach would only provide UFM ones.

 Our approach yields \textit{two methods} to establish that a preference relation (or equivalently a payoff function or a winning condition) admits UFM strategies.
 The first one, exhibiting appropriate memory skeletons and proving $\memskel$-monotony and $\memskel$-selectivity, is based on Theorem~\ref{thm:equivalence} and can be used \textit{compositionally} through Corollary~\ref{cor:UFM}.
 The second one follows the \textit{lifting corollary}, Corollary~\ref{cor:lifting}: one only has to study the one-player subcases then invoke this result to lift the existence of UFM strategies to the two-player case, without checking for $\memskel$-monotony and $\memskel$-selectivity at all.
 Hence this second method is often painless in practice.